Frilled lizard: Behaviour and ecology

 Frilled lizards primarily feed on insects and other invertebrates, and very rarely take vertebrates.
 Prominent prey includes termites, ants and centipedes; termites are particularly important food during the dry season, and moth larvae become important during the wet season.
 Consumption of ants drops after early dry season fires but rises following fires later in the season.
 This species is a sit-and-wait predator: it watches for potential prey from a tree and, upon seeing it, climbs down and rushes towards it on two legs before descending on all four to grab and eat it.
 After feeding, it retreats back up a tree.

 Frilled lizards face threats from birds of prey and larger lizards and snakes.
 When threatened, the species erects its frill to make itself look bigger.
 This display is accompanied by a gaping mouth, puffing, hissing, and tail lashes.
 The lizard may also flee and hide from its predators.
 Several species of nematode infest the gastrointestinal tract.
 There is at least one record of an individual dying of cryptosporidiosis.

 Frilled lizards can breed during the late dry and early wet seasons.
 Competing males display with gaping mouths and spread frills.
 Fights can ensue, in which the lizards pounce and bite each other's heads.
 The female digs a shallow cavity to leave her eggs.
 They can lay multiple clutches per season, and the number of eggs in a clutch can vary from four to over 20.
 The incubation period can last two to four months, with milder temperatures producing more males and more extreme temperatures producing more females.
 Hatchlings have proportionally smaller frills than adults.
 Lizards grow during the wet season when food is more abundant, and males grow faster than females.
 Juvenile males also disperse further from their hatching area.
 The species reaches sexual maturity within two years; males live up to six years compared to four years for females.

 Conservation

 The International Union for Conservation of Nature lists the frilled lizard as of least concern, due to its abundance and wide range, but warns that its population may be locally declining in some areas.
 It is a popular species in the pet trade, which may threaten some wild populations.
 Most pet lizards appear to come from Indonesia, as export of them is banned in Australia and Papua New Guinea.
+Nevertheless, the Indonesian government themselves have allocated the frilled lizard as a protected species under the Article 20 of the Environment and Forestry Ministerial Regulation On Types of Protected Plants and Animals.
 Being difficult to breed in captivity, many presumed captive bred lizards are likely to have been taken from the wild.
 Frilled lizards may also be threatened by feral cats, though they do not appear to be significantly affected by the invasive cane toad.